FuelLabs/fuels-ts/apps/docs/src/guide/wallets/connectors.md

 <<< @/../../../packages/account/src/connectors/fuel-connector.ts#fuel-connector-method-prepareForSend{ts:line-numbers}

-It can be used in tandem with `Account.sendTransaction` to prepare and send a transaction in one go.

-This is enabled by setting the `usePrepareForSend` property to `true` on the connector.

-<<< @./snippets/connectors.ts#fuel-connector-method-usePrepareForSend{ts:line-numbers}

-This can be beneficial for performance and user experience, as it reduces the number of round trips between the dApp and the network.
+When used in conjunction with `Account.sendTransaction`, this can be beneficial for performance and user experience, as it reduces the number of round trips between the dApp and the network.

 #### `assets`